mrhm-dev/full-stack-army/resources/lecture-101/README.md

     <p>For example - To get a list of all users, a client would use the GET method on the URL "<code>/users</code>".
 To create a new user, a client would use the POST method on the URL "<code>/users</code>".
 To update an existing user, a client would use the PUT method on the URL "<code>/users/123</code>".
 To delete an existing user, a client would use the DELETE method on the URL "<code>/users/123</code>".</p>

 2.  <b>Client-Server</b>
     <p>The client-server principle states that the client and server should be independent of each other.
-This means that the client should not need to know anything about the serve's implementation in order to use the API.</p>
+This means that the client should not need to know anything about the server’s implementation in order to use the API.</p>

     <p>For example - A client that uses a RESTful API to get a list of users should not need to know how the server stores the users' data.
 The client should only need to know the URL of the resource (in this case, "<code>/users</code>").</p>

 3.  <b>Statelessness</b>
-    <p>The statelessness principle states that each request form the client should be independent of the previous requests.
+    <p>The statelessness principle states that each request from the client should be independent of the previous requests.
 This means that the server does not need to maintain any state information about the client.</p>

     <p>For example - A client that uses a RESTful API to get a list of users should not need to provide any authentication information.
-The serer should be able to return the list of users without knowing anything about the client.</p>
+The server should be able to return the list of users without knowing anything about the client.</p>

 4.  <b>Cacheability</b>
     <p>The cacheability principle states that resources can be cached by the client or by intermediary systems.
 This can improve performance by reducing the number of request that need to b made to the server.</p>

     <p>For example - A client that uses a RESTful API to get a list of users can cache the list of users.
-This means that the client does not need to make a request to the server every time it need to get a list of users.</p>
+This means that the client does not need to make a requests to the server every time it need to get a list of users.</p>

 5.  <b>Layered System</b>
     <p>The layered system principle states that the API can be implemented as a layered system.
 This means that the API can be divided into different layers, each of which can be implemented independently.</p>